diffblue/gitlab/doc/development/merge_request_concepts/index.md

 1. Merge checks
 1. Approval rules

-When developing merge request widgets, refer to the documentation for the [merge request widget extension framework](widget_extensions.md).
+When developing merge request widgets, refer to the documentation for the [merge request widget extension framework](../new_fe_guide/modules/widget_extensions.md), which should be the standard for all new widgets.

 ### Merge widget